 How are you playing?

-GeoGuessr still offers one free game per day.
-If that's enough for you, the original is still the most polished experience with the best coverage.
-But if you want unlimited play, multiplayer with friends, or something that works in a classroom with 30 students, the alternatives above have you covered.
+If one game per day is enough, the original is still the most polished experience with the largest Street View coverage.
+For unlimited play, multiplayer with friends, or anything classroom-friendly, the alternatives above cover it without a paywall.